Ashes of Creation: Development

-Ashes of Creation was first announced on December 10, 2016, on a blogpost on the official website.
-The creation of the game is primarily funded by Intrepid Studios' founder Steven Sharif.
+Intrepid Studios, based in San Diego, California, announced Ashes of Creation on December 10, 2016, in a blogpost on the official website.
+Game development is primarily funded by Intrepid Studios founder Steven Sharif.

-In June 2017 a Kickstarter campaign was launched.
-According to Intrepid Studios, this was done to "connect directly with the players most invested in our success".
+In June 2017, a Kickstarter campaign was launched for Ashes of Creation.
+According to Intrepid Studios, crowdfunding was decided on to "connect directly with the players most invested in our success".
 The Kickstarter campaign met its initial funding target of $750,000 in less than 12 hours, eventually raising over $3.25 million from over 19,000 backers by the end of the campaign, making it one of the fastest and highest funded projects on the platform.
 The Kickstarter campaign drew criticism due to its use of a referral program that rewarded players with premium game credits or cash when referring others to donate to the Kickstarter campaign.
-Despite it being revealed that this practice was against Kickstarter's rules, the referral program continued and no action was taken against the campaign.
-By July 2018, 500,000 users had registered accounts on the official website and 40,000 had purchased access to the alpha and beta.
+Despite it being against Kickstarter rules, the referral program continued and no action was taken against the campaign.
+By July 2018, 500,000 users had registered accounts on the official website and 40,000 had purchased access to the alpha and beta versions.

-In August 2018, Intrepid Studios came to an agreement with publisher My.com for rights to publish the game in EU and CIS regions.
+In August 2018, Intrepid Studios came to an agreement with publisher My.com for the rights to publish the game in EU and CIS regions.
 When players voiced concerns regarding creative control, My.com's Voker Boenigk published a statement that Intrepid would retain full control over the direction of the game.
-In August 2020, My.com and Intrepid decided to part ways and the studio would self-publish in those regions.
+In August 2020, My.com and Intrepid parted ways, and the studio would instead self-publish in those regions.